John R. Thompson

 His other major interest is the understanding of teaching and learning in physics by current and future teachers, especially the interplay between specialized content knowledge and knowledge of student ideas.

-As cooperating faculty at the Maine Center for Research in STEM Education (RiSE Center), John is a co-PI in the Maine Physical Sciences Partnership, a regional collaboration to improve physical science learning and teaching in grades 6-9, as well as reform of university science courses and increased recruitment of science teachers from STEM majors.
+As a member of the Maine Center for Research in STEM Education (RiSE Center), John is also a co-PI in the Maine Physical Sciences Partnership, a regional collaboration to improve physical science learning and teaching in grades 6-9, as well as reform of university science courses and increased recruitment of science teachers from STEM majors.

 Selected Recent Publications